-Town Council must publish the election results if a majority of the qualified electors vote in favor of the Petition to annex.
-However, suppose a majority of all eligible and qualified voters do not vote in favor of the ordinance.
-In that case, the motion dies and may not be initiated for twenty-four (24) months from the day of the election.
+Town Council must publish the results of the election if a majority of the qualified electors vote in favor of the petition to annex.
+If a majority of all eligible and qualified voters do not vote in favor of the ordinance then the motion dies and may not be initiated for a period of twenty-four (24) months from the day of the election.